shimaore/ccnq3/doc/data-dictionary.md

       Must have db admin access to the database (so that applications can push their design documents).

+### Other generic sections

 *   `install`: (normally not defined)

     This feature is used to force re-installation of the corresponding databases (for example to change the URI)

     * `provisioning`:
       * `couchdb_uri`

+* `replicate_interval`: integer; milliseconds [default: 5 minutes]

+    Sometimes CouchDB replicate processes might die.
+    An automated process will restart them at `replicate_interval` milliseconds.

+*   `logging`:

+    This feature allows centralized logging from CCNQ3 hosts.
+    All logging is pushed into a single central CouchDB database; no local logging database is created.

+    * `couchdb_uri`: string, only on the manager server; the database (with admin access) where data should be stored.

+    * `host_couchdb_uri`: string, required; the database (with host access) where data should be stored

+### When running `applications/monitor`

 *   `monitor`: